 - Festival of Whales (March)

 - Boat Parade of Lights (December)

-Catalina Island – I am including Catalina Island as a nearby attraction since you can take a ferry to Avalon from Dan Point’s Harbor.
+Catalina Island – I am including Catalina Island as a nearby attraction since you can take a Catalina Express Ferry to Avalon from Dan Point’s Harbor.
 The trip takes an hour.

 San Juan Capistrano – If you are into historic and charming towns, make sure to stop by Old San Juan Capistrano (Downtown) and its Mission.